Chuck Norris Sues Penguin Group

 In any event, the complaint goes on to explain that Norris uses his name, image and likeness to promote his professional services and to endorse merchandise and as a result carefully monitors and guards the use of his name, image and likeness.
 The use of his name, image and likeness in the book and on the websites amounts to misappropriation and exploitation of Norris without his permission.

-The complaint does not specifiy a dollar amount Norris is seeking, which is fairly common in federal complaints.
+The complaint does not specify a dollar amount Norris is seeking, which is fairly common in federal complaints.
 He does specifically ask for, among other things, all of the defendants’ profits, triple damages, punitive damages and his attorneys fees.
 Additionally, he wants the domain names in question to be transferred to him as well.

 It would seem to me that Chuck Norris has a strong case here and I expect he will win if this matter does go to trial.
-Nevertheless, these types of disputes do not often go to trial, rather they are settled well in advance of trial typically.
+Nevertheless, these types of disputes do not often go to trial, rather they are typically settled well in advance of trial.
 The real question here is not going to be whether Chuck Norris is right, he almost certainly is right legally.
 The real question should be what was Penguin thinking?

 I personally think that this claim has merit – regardless of being a parody; it is essentially a product infringing on his image.
 I too believe that he will be awarded what he is claiming for.